 - If your illness requires long–term care, for how long will you be covered?

 - In case of death, will the insurance company pay for repatriation– the return of your body to the United States?

 - If you have to return to the United States because of evacuation or medical emergency, will you be refunded for the program fee?

-- I am familiar with the health care system of the country where I will be studying, including the quality of facilities and the cost of services.
+- I am familiar with the health care system of the U.S., including the quality of facilities and the cost of services.

-- I know the location of the nearest hospital to my abroad residence.
+- I know the location of the nearest hospital to my U.S. residence.

 - I know what my insurance policy does and does not cover.